 Pay Per Click (PPC) Marketing

 This is a fairly new model of internet marketing that was popularized by Google.
 In this model, advertisers only pay when someone clicks on their ad.
 This works well for many small businesses since you only have to pay if your ad is actually working to drive traffic to your website.
 Learn how to set up a PPC campaign on Google.
 With Bing being the second largest search engine after Google, it’s worth your while to advertise there as well.
-Click here for a free $50 credit for Bing advertising.
+Click here for a free $50 credit for Bing ads, via Microsoft Advertising.

 Search Engine Marketing